anastasia-sosnovskikh/blog/docs/_posts/2021-09-22-Initializing-mdBook.markdown

 # Integrating and hosting

-Create a new branch 'gh-pages' and put only the result of running `mdbook build` into the root directory of the branch.
+Create a new branch `gh-pages` and put only the result of running `mdbook build` into the root directory of the branch.

 ---